mounaiban/slowcomb/INSTALL.rst

 The first part of the filename tells you that it's a slowcomb package and what version it is, while the ``dev`` means 'development', to indicate that it's a package that you have generated on your system.
-The last parts of the filename is the exact time ``setup.py`` was invoked down to the microsecond (plus a few microseconds), and the ``.tar.gz`` suffix just tells you that the files are Unix Tape Archives with gzip compression applied.
+The numbers after the ``dev`` is the date and time ``setup.py`` was invoked (it is actually off by up to a few hundred microseconds), while the ``.tar.gz`` suffix just tells you that the files are Unix Tape Archives with gzip compression applied.

-Each time you run ``setup.py``\*, a new file will be created.
-Unless you are fixing a regression, you would use the archive with the latest time stamp.
+Each time you run ``setup.py``, a new file will be created\*.
+Unless you are fixing or working around a regression, you would use the archive with the latest time stamp.

-  \* A more accurate description would be 'each time you run ``setup.py`` within the same microsecond'.
+  \* A more accurate description would be: 'a new file is created for every different microsecond that ``setup.py`` is invoked'.
 I hope to live long enough to see computers get so fast, that the entire package generation can finish in under a microsecond.

 Step 4: Install
 ===============